I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthxddi/ni-bthxddi-ioctl_bthx_read_hci.md

 The maximum size of the <b>Data</b> member for an ACL read is determined by <b>MaxAclTransferInSize</b>, specified in the BTHX_CAPABILITIES structure.
 The maximum size of the <b>Data</b> member for an event is 255.

 This IOCTL should return STATUS_SUCCESS only under normal operation.
 Transport-specific errors should not be returned.
-The IOCTL should return STATUS_CANCELLED only if this IOCTL has been canceled.</p>
+The IOCTL should return STATUS_CANCELLED only if this IOCTL has been canceled.

 ## Requirements
 | &nbsp; | &nbsp; |